offchainhuman/github-user-search/README.md

 - Maintainability: Is it written in a clean, maintainable way?
 - Testing: Is the system adequately tested?

-### CodeSubmit
+### Submission

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.
+Please organise, design, test, and document your code as if it were going into production.
+After you have finished the assignment, please share a link to your cloned repo.

-All the best and happy coding,
+All the best and happy coding!

-The Stickies Team